-Ways, means and ideas make up traditions.
-So much depends on what is inherited.
+It’s ways, means and ideas that make up traditions.
 Comment and reaction has rekindled Oliver Cromwell’s speech in April 1653 to the Rump Parliament.
-This parliament was succeeded by what contemporaries labelled the Barebones Parliament, a failed experiment, which, in essence, served to prove that no man was necessarily exempt from the power, wealth, and corruption that could be accrued at Westminster, nor the tendency for damaging confrontation.
+We may recall that the Rump was succeeded by the Barebones Parliament, a failed experiment which demonstrated that no man was exempt from the power, wealth, and corruption that could be accrued at Westminster, nor the tendency for damaging confrontation.

-If English history has shown that Westminster promotes itself as a lucrative haven or the place where good men are turned, it has also shown, arcana imperii through caveat emptor, that secrecy governs advantage.
-There are fundamental flaws in a system with tempting allowances so great that it actively encourages opportunistic and entrepreneurial behaviours.
+If English history has shown that Westminster is the place where the corrupt show up or where good men are turned, it has also shown, arcana imperii, that secrecy governs advantage.
+There are fundamental flaws in a system that actively encourages opportunistic behaviours.

-What is almost as equally lamentable about the situation is the moral rectitude that comes forth, because I struggle to believe that the vast majority wouldn’t try it on in much the same way.
+Despite the public moral rectitude, it’s hard to believe that the vast majority wouldn’t try it on in much the same way.
 A test of public spiritedness is one thing; a test for public profligacy is another.
-So, how would the average person fare with the allowance system available to MPs?
-How well would they resist the temptation that comes, with the only requirement being – pre June 2009 – the prerogative to claim privately?
+How would the average person fare against the temptation of the MPs expenses system as it existed pre-June 2009?

 The Power of the Public

-The first move was the attempt to recalibrate the expenses system to resemble that used in Brussels, which proves even less restrictive than the vilified existing system.
+The first shambles was attempting to implement the expenses system used in Brussels, which is even more corruptable than the incumbent one.

-From an EU summit in Brussels, the Prime Minister has stated that he is committed to “maximum exposure”, and that “while ensuring that security issues are addressed, as they have to be, our first principle must be maximum transparency”.
-David Cameron, on the other hand, believes that much more could be revealed without compromising “legitimate security concerns” (BBC).
+From an EU summit in Brussels, the Prime Minister stated that he is committed to “maximum exposure”, and that “our first principle must be maximum transparency”.
+There’s no obvious sign of it yet.

 The third move, revealed this week, a ‘private’ inquiry into the Iraq war, shows how clearly the higher echelons have failed to understand how public and private domains operate in the relationship between leaders and their people.

-There are certain limits I think we are all prepared to adhere to with regards to freedom to speech.
 Those who publish in any sphere have their responsibilities.
 Yet, in keeping to the law, there is a degree of public interest represented in exposure.
 Insightful perspective into the inefficiencies of our services could instigate change in the way that only public exposure can.
-Whenever Pandora’s Box remains closed, there is often so little incentive for development and improvement in what is occasionally shoddy practice.
-If executives on large salaries are allowed to use protective boundaries of their institutions and repressive law to build barriers, we might expect less honesty, transparency and efficiency in overall management, and greater tightening around secret practices.

 The public tends to support the efforts of ‘whistle-blowers’ but such actions come, more often than not, with self-sacrifice.
-One high profile example is UKIP’s Marta Andreasen, who was notably ousted from her position as Chief Accountant for the European Commission for persistent reporting of serious laxity in systems of accounting and expense.
-Inevitably, the author of NightJack has already been disciplined.
-It is worth noting that the blog did not receive mass interest until it was inadvertently recommended for, and won, the Orwell prize, which came after the blog had ended.
-Nor was the award collected by the author.
+The author of NightJack has already been disciplined.
+It is worth noting that the blog did not receive mass interest until it inadvertently won the Orwell prize after it ended – an award which went unclaimed.

 The Cabinet Opened

-If The Kings Cabinet Opened , the publication of incriminating private letters in 1645, was the move that brought Charles to execution, the parliamentary revolution that threatens once again from the private affairs of expenditure made public may leave the prime minister thankful for enlightened times.
+Moreover, if the publication of The Kings Cabinet Opened in 1645 was the move that brought Charles to execution, the new revolution that threatens, once again from private affairs made public, may leave the Prime Minister thankful for enlightened times.

 Perhaps, then, it’s hurredly back to the private gardens and bergamots.